valancej/documentation/_pro/languages-frameworks/python.md

 ## Dockerfile

 Following is an example Dockerfile with inline comments describing each step in the file.
 The Dockerfile shows the different ways you can install extensions or dependencies so you can extend it to fit exactly what you need.
-Also take a look at the Ruby container documentation on [the Docker Hub](https://hub.docker.com/_/python/).
+Also take a look at the Python image documentation on [the Docker Hub](https://hub.docker.com/_/python/).

 ```
 # Starting from Python 2.7 base image
-FROM python:2.7
+FROM python:latest

 # Set the WORKDIR to /app so all following commands run in /app
 WORKDIR /app